The Bureau of Investigative Journalism: Bell Pottinger operations in Iraq

-The Bureau working with the Sunday Times revealed on October 2, 2016 that the Pentagon paid British PR firm Bell Pottinger $540 million to create fake terrorist videos, fake news articles for Arab news channels and propaganda videos.
+The Bureau working with the Sunday Times revealed on 2 October 2016 that the Pentagon paid British PR firm Bell Pottinger $540 million to create fake terrorist videos, fake news articles for Arab news channels and propaganda videos.

-An investigation by Abigail Fielding Smith and Crofton Black revealed the details of the multimillion-pound operation.
+An investigation by Abigail Fielding-Smith and Crofton Black revealed the details of the multimillion-pound operation.
 Bell Pottinger was paid by the US Department of Defence (DoD) for five contracts from May 2007 to December 2011, according to The Times and the Bureau.

-Lord Bell confirmed Bell Pottinger reported to the Pentagon, the CIA and the U.S. National Security Council on its work in Iraq.
+Lord Bell confirmed that Bell Pottinger reported to the Pentagon, the CIA and the U.S. National Security Council on its work in Iraq.

 Deaths from antibiotic resistance

 The Bureau is running a continuing investigation into the threat posed by antibiotic resistant bacteria.
-In December 2016 Madlen Davies working with the Sunday Telegraph revealed that superbugs were killing at least twice as many people as the government estimated.
-In October 2016, Andrew Wasley working with the Guardian revealed that pork contaminated with MRSA was being sold at Asda and Sainsburys.
+In December 2016, Madlen Davies working with the Sunday Telegraph revealed that superbugs were killing at least twice as many people as the government estimated.
+In October 2016, Andrew Wasley working with The Guardian revealed that pork contaminated with MRSA was being sold at Asda and Sainsbury's.

 Covert drone war

 The Bureau monitors drone strike casualties in Pakistan, Yemen and Somalia.
 In Yemen and Somalia, these figures also include victims of drone strikes, airstrikes, missile attacks and ground operations.
 Unlike other organisations that track such deaths, the Bureau focuses on identifying non-militant deaths, including children.
 The data from this research is published online.
-Jack Serle was one of three Bureau reporters who won the Martha Gellhorn Prize for Journalism in 2013 for "their research into Barack Obama’s drone wars and their consequences for civilians".
+Jack Serle was one of three Bureau reporters who won the Martha Gellhorn Prize for Journalism in 2013 for "their research into Barack Obama's drone wars and their consequences for civilians".